nens/threedi-docs/source/b_levees_obstacles.rst

    Figure 2: A computational grid for 2D flow including local grid refinements.
 The momentum domains in x- (pink) and y-direction (blue) are indicated by the planes.
 The obstacle elements are given with a green line and the flow links with a dashed blue line.
 The flow links closed by the obstacle are marked with a thick red line.

 In the computational core a levee and obstacle are dealt with the same way.
 However, defining them is slightly different.
 Levees are a separate category of obstacle, because they need more variable characteristics than obstacles.
-Levees may be used to simulate a breach.
+Levees may be used to simulate :ref:`breaches`.

 More details on how to use obstacles, levees and breaches can be found in :ref:`flood_model`.